v1v2 (latest)

 Abstract

-We study the convergence rate of learning pairwise interactions in single-layer attention-style models, where tokens interact through a weight matrix and a non-linear activation function.
-We prove that the minimax rate is with being the sample size, depending only on the smoothness of the activation, and crucially independent of token count, ambient dimension, or rank of the weight matrix.
-These results highlight a fundamental dimension-free statistical efficiency of attention-style nonlocal models, even when the weight matrix and activation are not separately identifiable and provide a theoretical understanding of the attention mechanism and its training.
+We study the convergence rate of learning pairwise interactions in single-layer attention-style models, where tokens interact through a weight matrix and a nonlinear activation function.
+We prove that the minimax rate is , where is the sample size and is the Hölder smoothness of the activation function.
+Importantly, this rate is independent of the embedding dimension , the number of tokens , and the rank of the weight matrix, provided that .
+These results highlight a fundamental statistical efficiency of attention-style models, even when the weight matrix and activation are not separately identifiable, and provide a theoretical understanding of attention mechanisms and guidance on training.

 View on arXivComments on this paper